LJPZebra/thesis_bg/readme.md

 image analysis, and the software must be readily installable and usable by all.

-We will first see how tracking is a complex problem and how we can reduce or bypass this complexity.
+We will first see why the tracking is still a complex problem and how we can reduce or bypass this complexity.
 We will then present a non-exhaustive list of existing tracking software applied to diverse scientific fields.
-Finally, we will see how FastTrack's approach, the software we have created to solve the tracking problem, is different, and in which cases it can be useful.
+Finally, we will present how the software we have developed for general-purpose tracking follows a different approach, and in which cases it can be useful.

 ### The tracking, a not so simple problem

-The image-based tracking of objects rest on three key steps: the acquisition of the images, which, depending on the acquisition parameters, will condition the difficulty of the tracking and the type of algorithm that can be used; the detection of objects, which consists in separating the objects from the background; and finally the
+The image-based tracking of objects usually involves three key steps: the acquisition of the images, which, depending on the acquisition parameters, will condition the difficulty of the tracking and the type of algorithm that can be used; the detection of objects, which consists in separating the objects from the background; and finally the